xavierraffin/fizz-demo/Documentation/ClientDeveloperDocumentation.md

 ## How to create a custom message lambda trigger for Cognitio
 1. You need to setup your Ampilify Authentication by running the command `amplify add auth` in the terminal.
     If you already have the authentication api setup you need to remove it and start over, please run the command `amplify auth remove` in the terminal.
-    In order to make this trigger succssful we need to make sure that we enable all 3 user attrubites and a custom addtrubie, which can only be set at the time of intial creatation.
+    In order to make this trigger succssful we need to make sure that we enable all 3 user attributes and a custom attribute, which can only be set at the time of initial creation.

 1. Once the authentication api setup menu has appeared please follow the selection guide below:

-    ```your user@a483e743386a fizz-demo % amplify add auth
         Using service: Cognito, provided by: awscloudformation

         The current configured provider is Amazon Cognito.